-Husky Notebook: Things got chippy toward end of Peach Bowl
+Husky Notebook: Things weren’t so Peachy at end of game

 • UW coach Chris Petersen and former UW coach Steve Sarkisian chatted for several minutes at midfield during pregame warmups.
 Sarkisian has spent this season working as an offensive analyst for the Tide.
 He will take over for Lane Kiffin as Alabama’s offensive coordinator for the 2017 season.

 • After all that talk all week about UW’s trick plays, the Huskies ran one special play when backup QB K.J.
-Carta-Samuels came in, motioned behind the line of scrimmage and rushed for three yards to convert a third-and-1 play.
+Carta-Samuels came in, motioned behind the line of scrimmage and rushed for 3 yards to convert a third-and-one play.

-• True freshman Nick Harris started at right guard for the Huskies, his fourth start of the season.
+• True freshman Nick Harris started at right guard for the Huskies.
+It was his fourth start.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.